Liz Strauss at Successful Blog

 The teaching hat

 By educating clients, customer-satisfaction is improved and the designer is more likely to be called upon in the future.
 What might a designer teach?
 File preparation is an important part of the print production process, and a lot of my time is spent educating clients about file types.
 You’d be surprised just how many of my clients don’t understand that a thumbnail image off a website can’t be used for a full-size A3 poster.
-This provides a little more info.
+This design guide for print provides a little more info.

 The graphic designer hat